 My Final Thoughts on High Raw Vegan

 I think some people are naturally in an environment where a high raw vegan diet is easier to follow.
-If you live in a tropical or subtropical area or have a food garden, you might already be following high raw vegan diet without even knowing it.
+If you live in a tropical area or have a food garden, you might already follow a high raw vegan diet without realizing it.
 For instance, you could start your day with lots of fruit and toast for breakfast.
 Then you could eat pasta salads for lunch, and finish your dinner with lightly cooked grains and other main raw dishes.
-There are so many amazing raw vegan desserts you can have, so you won’t have difficulty finding desserts.
-There are a lot of frozen raw vegan desserts that I could honestly eat all day.
-Also, you have less appetite in warmer weather.
-I sometimes eat just frozen berries for breakfast and lunch during the hot and humid summer in Korea.
-So eating just smoothies or fruits for breakfast and dinner might be a very ideal meal for some people in the world.
+There are so many amazing raw vegan desserts you can have, so you won’t have difficulty finding them.

 But if you live in an environment where fresh fruits and vegetables are not easily accessible, high raw vegan diet might not be an easy journey.
 I tried a raw vegan diet in Norway for two months during summer, but even then, I felt like the selections of foods I could have were very limited.
 In the colder seasons like fall and winter here, there is no way I will have only raw foods.
 I need to cook something hot and I love warm cooked meals and drinks when it is cold and dark outside.